telefonicaid/fiware-glancesync/README.rst

 region to synchronise that is already renamed but without the other changes propagated.

-Actually, there are some checks to do before propagating the changes of an obsoleted image:
+There are some checks to do before propagating the changes of an obsoleted image:

 * Are the two images the same?
-The checksum is compared and only if they are equals the change is done.
+The checksums are compared and only if they are the same the change is done.
 * Is the image in the region to synchronise a public image of another tenant? in this case do not touch the image.
 * Is there an image with the same name but without the suffix also in the